rfhh/project-big-data/assignment-1/Assignment-1.rst

    but not 15_mei or 2015_risetime.

 8) (10 points)
-   write a command that shows the number of lamp_change events per day.
+   write a command that shows the number of lamp_change events for each relevant day.

 Python exercises